 4.3.11 The Chairman of the ExMarkCo shall be appointed by the ExMC upon nomination by the ExMarkCo.

-4.3.12 The term of office of the Chairman shall be three years and he shall be eligible for re-appointment for one further period of three years.
-If at the conclusion of a second or subsequent term there are no new candidates nominated for election to the position, the ExMC may appoint the ExMarkCo Chairman for a further 3 year term.
+4.3.12 The term of office of the Chairman shall be three years and the incumbent shall be eligible for re-appointment for one further period of three years.
+If at the conclusion of a second or subsequent term there are no new candidates nominated for election to the position, the ExMC may appoint the ExMarkCo Chairman for a further three year term.

 Principles of the IECEx Certified Equipment Scheme